Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Approach

 \subsection{The Multi-plane Image Representation}

-Being one of the seminal representation frameworks for 3D content embedding and novel-view synthesis, Multi-plane Images (MPI) learn layered depth composition of the scene from a set of multi-view references \cite{zhou2018stereo, mildenhall2019llff, zhou2018stereo}.
-Let $D$ denote the number of depth layers in a MPI, with the dimension of each layer being $H\times W \times 4$, where $H$ and $W$ denote the height and width of the MPI layers, respectively.
+Being one of the seminal representation frameworks for 3D content embedding and novel-view synthesis, Multi-plane Images (MPI) learn a layered depth decomposition of the scene from a set of multi-view references \cite{zhou2018stereo,mildenhall2019llff,zhou2018stereo}.
+Following the MPI's illustration in Nex \cite{Wizadwongsa2021NeX}, let $D$ denote the number of depth layers in a MPI, with the dimension of each layer being $H\times W \times 4$, where $H$ and $W$ denote the height and width of the MPI layers, 4 denotes 3-channel RGB and 1-channel alpha $\alpha$.
+So we denote an MPI representation as $\mathbf{M}=\{\mathbf{C}_d,\mathbf{A}_d\}_{d=1}^{D}$, where $\mathbf{C}_{d} \in \mathbb{R}^{H\times W\times3}$ are multiple layers of 3-channel RGB images and $\mathbf{A}_{d} \in \mathbb{R}^{H\times W\times1}$ are one-channel alpha images, $d$ denotes the depth plane index.